 The process of selling a house in Scotland typically takes around 170 days, starting from the first day of marketing until legal completion.
-However, it's important to note that the actual time can vary depending on various factors such as market conditions, location, property type, and pricing strategy.
+However, it's important to note that the actual time can vary depending on various factors such as mortgage approval, market conditions, location, property type, and pricing strategy.
 In this comprehensive article, we will delve deeper into understanding the breakdown of these 170 days.

 Step 1: Accepting an Offer